dividedmind/statistics-done-wrong/conclusion.rst

 chance.
 To researchers: invest in training, a good book, and statistical advice.
-And please, the next time you hear someone say "The result was significant with :math:`p < 0.05`, so there's only a 1 in 20 chance it's a fluke!", please beat them over the head with a statistics textbook for me.
+And please, the next time you hear someone say "The result was significant with :math:`p < 0.05`, so there's only a 1 in 20 chance it's a fluke!", beat them over the head with a statistics textbook for me.

 .. [#ontology] An important part of the ongoing `Oncological Ontology
    <http://dailymailoncology.tumblr.com/>`__ project to